tsnoad/EMET2007/source/course_outline.rst

 Upon successful completion of the requirements for this course, students will

-* understand and appreciate the challenges of empirical modelling in economics and business
+* understand and appreciate the challenges of empirical modelling in economics and business;

-* have a broad knowledge of regression analysis relevant for analysing data used in economics and business;
+* have a deep knowledge of regression analysis (including statistical foundations, underlying assumptions, properties, extensions, limitations);

+* understand econometric methods relevant for analyzing data used in economics and business;

+* be able to use econometric software to conduct regression analysis on actual data sets;

 * be able to interpret and critically evaluate the results of empirical analysis;

-* have obtained theoretical knowledge of the standard methods used in empirical analyses, including statistical foundations, least squares estimation and its properties and hypotheses testing

-* be a qualified user of econometric methods;

-* be able to use econometric software to conduct regression analysis on actual data sets;

 * be able to read and understand academic journal articles that make use of the concepts and methods that are introduced in the course;